ericwbailey/empathy-prompts/README.md

 - Select `Start` > `Settings` > `System` > `Display`, then drag the brightness slider to a level you find comfortable

 ### Dyslexia simulator bookmarklet

-- Right click on the bookmarklet on your browser's bookmarks bar and choose the `Delete` option.
+- Right click on the bookmarklet on your browser's bookmarks bar and choose the `Delete` option
+- You may also have to refresh the page

 ### High Contrast Mode